-Safety Equipment for Construction Site
+Safety Equipment Needed for Construction Workers

-Producing physical labor, working with heavy equipment, and using machinery requires safety equipment to avoid accidents that harm and kill employees.
+Physical labor, working with heavy equipment, and using machinery requires safety equipment to avoid accidents that harm and kill employees.

 Often, eye protection, sensors, fall restraints, and safety guards are the only items standing between the worker and a traumatic injury or fatality.